-At 2:45 daily, Silent Dismissal stops accepting changes and locks students' dismissal plans into place for review by homeroom teachers and bus captains and other staff who manage dismissal.
+At 1 p.m. daily, Silent Dismissal stops accepting changes and locks students' dismissal plans into place for review by homeroom teachers, bus captains, and other staff who manage dismissal.
 During the locked period, parents and staff cannot make dismissal alterations.